Aeonovyli/aeonovyli.github.io/page1.md

 title: Interests
 ---

-My intrests are quite varied, and of a weird sort.
+My interests are quite varied, and of a weird sort.
 They include several old video games (Commander Keen among them) and a lot of Lego—building sorts.

 A full list would be hard to achieve, but here's my try.